 Dependence on Key Individuals.
 The Company is dependent in large part on its ability to retain the services of its executive officers, especially Messrs.
 Jerre L. Stead (Chief Executive Officer and Chairman of the Board of Directors), Jeffrey R. Rodek (Worldwide President and Chief Operating Officer), and David R. Dukes (Vice Chairman of Ingram Micro and Chief Executive Officer of Ingram Alliance).
 The loss of any of the Company's executive officers could have a material adverse effect on the Company.
 The Company does not have employment agreements with most of its executive officers, although it does have agreements, primarily relating to severance arrangements, with certain of the Named Executive Officers (as defined herein).
 See "Management--Employment Agreements."
-Several of the Company's executive officers currently perform functions for both the Company and Ingram Industries, including Michael J. Grainger, the Company's Executive Vice President and Worldwide Chief Financial Officer, and James E. Anderson, Jr., the Company's Senior Vice President, Secretary, and General Counsel .
+The Company's continued success is also dependent upon its ability to retain and attract other qualified employees to meet the Company's needs.
+See "Business--Employees."